 Risk frequently asked questions

-The International Security and Risk Podcast listeners ask a lot of questions about risk terminology.
+The International Risk Podcast listeners ask a lot of questions about risk terminology.
 Here are some of the most important risk taxonomy terms that you should understand.
 Below we will explain and explore terms related to:

 - risk management

 - probability and likelihood